 Not even one.
 Don’t be tempted.
 It may well come back to bite you.

-2. Don’t keyword-spam your Google+ business page
+2. Don’t keyword-spam your online profiles

 Nothing will make a potential customer leave faster than a page designed for search engines instead of real people.